arclightspanner/Personal-Projects/failed financial prediction/README.md

-Attempted to utilize normal machine learning model methods to predict stock prices using balance sheet data.
+Attempted to use normal machine learning model methods to predict stock prices through balance sheet data.

 The accuracy was horrible!